-Welcome to Belmont online!
+Welcome to Belmont Synagogue!

 Belmont Synagogue is an orthodox community of six hundred families in north-west London founded in the mid-1960s.
 We have a wide range of communal activities including daily services, educational programmes and special activities for all age groups.

 The community is led by Rabbi Marc Levene and his wife Lisa, as well as Chair, Barbara Mazliah, and a Council of Management.

 No longer one of the best kept secrets in the United Synagogue, we are surrounded by excellent Jewish primary and secondary schools.